-These non-residential day camps were offered at no cost to participants.
-Funding was provided jointly by the National Security Agency and the National Science Foundation.
+The GenCyber camps are offered at no cost to participants.
+Funding is provided jointly by the National Security Agency and the National Science Foundation through a GenCyber grant.

 From 2012-14, Whatcom Community College offered an annual cybercamp for local high school students.
 The camps were funded through a National Science Foundation (NSF) grant the College received.
 Below is information about how other institutions can host their own cybersecurity camps.

 This site contains the materials used to create a high school cybersecurity camp.
 Currently we have posted the lab manual and one day competition materials.
 These materials were developed through funding from the National Science Foundation.

 For information about this project, please contact Corrinne Sande at Whatcom Community College (firstname.lastname@example.org).